wyounas/homer/README.rst

   - Complex hedgers: These are words such as _apparently, almost, fairly, nearly, partially, predominantly, presumably, rather, relative, seemingly, etc._

-  - Intensifiers: Words such as _very, highly, extremely_.
+  - Intensifiers: Words such as _very, highly, extremely.

 * Bankspeak:
 The Language